pullpath/PP-AI-Service/README.md

 echo "0 12 * * * /usr/bin/certbot renew --quiet" | sudo tee -a /etc/crontab > /dev/null
 ```

 Currently we have issue with automatically renewing the certificate.
-We are working on it.